 PATCH for Teens Toolkit

-The PATCH for Teens Toolkit provides schools, community-based organizations, health care systems, and other entities the materials and resources needed to teach young people ages 12-18 about their rights and responsibilities in health care settings.
+The PATCH for Teens Toolkit aims to empower young people to begin managing their own health care, and equip them with the knowledge and skills needed to navigate and advocate for youth-friendly services.
 The content was developed WITH youth FOR youth and is designed to be an empowering experience for young people.